Daph1986/Postfly-business-card-creator/TESTING.md

 ```
 but as a result when downloading the preview file the prewiew was cut off. <br>
 <img src="assets/images/testing_images/preview_bug1.jpeg" alt="Preview bug 1" width="26%" height="26%"> <br>
-This was solved by changing the row into a container and giving it this css code:
+This was solved by changing the row into a container and giving it this CSS code:
 ```
 #center {
   width: 100%;